 Best Places to Eat Out in the Cotswolds

-Foodies wondering what to do in the Cotswolds will be delighted by the dining options available.
-The New Inn in Bourton-on-the-Water offers locally sourced, organic dishes in a cosy setting.
-The Three Horseshoes in Witney, a grade 2 listed pub, serves hearty, traditional fare with a modern twist.
-For fine dining, visit the two Michelin-starred restaurant Le Champignon Sauvage in Cheltenham, renowned for its exquisite French cuisine.
-Bybrook at The Manor House in Castle Combe, with its elegant decor and seasonal menu, is another top choice for a memorable dining experience.
+The Old New Inn in Bourton-on-the-Water offers locally sourced, organic dishes in a cosy setting, while The Three Horseshoes in Witney, a Grade II listed pub, serves hearty, traditional fare with a modern twist.
+For fine dining, visit the two Michelin-starred restaurant Le Champignon Sauvage in Cheltenham, renowned for its exquisite French cuisine, or Bybrook at The Manor House in Castle Combe, known for its elegant setting and seasonal menu.

 Best Chefs and In-Cottage Catering in the Cotswolds